ucl-cssb/cneta/README.md

 ```

 ## Building C++ source files
-OpenMP is used to accelerate tree search in svtreeml.
+OpenMP is used to accelerate tree search in cnetml.
 To turned off OpenMP, please set "omp =" in makefile.

 To build the C++ code, change into the code directory and type make: